How To Manage Your Videographer (Without Video Experience)

 I’ve helped countless companies all over the world hire, train, and succeed in implementing a successful video strategy in their company.
 These teams, on the journey of mastering They Ask, You Answer, have similar concerns.

-In this article, I’m going to tackle all of these questions by breaking down:
+Below, I’m going to tackle all of your questions by breaking down:

-- How to evaluate your videographer’s performance to ensure their success
+• How to manage your videographer to ensure success

 I promise that by the end of this article, you’ll feel confident in managing this new team member and know how to set them up for success at your company.